ogcio/life-events/README.md

-# Mono Repo Starter Kit
+# Life Events Platform
-NextJS app starter kit, using the [OGCIO](https://www.ogcio.gov.ie/) building blocks.
+Life Events Platform, using the [OGCIO](https://www.ogcio.gov.ie/) building blocks.

-The starter kit follows a mono repo architecture.
-It's up to the dev teams involved to eventually evolve or replace these services with production ready APIs.
+The platform follows a mono repo architecture.
 The OGCIO design system requires a wrapper for usage within NextJS.
 This is done to ensure seamless integration of the design system while preserving the progressive enhancement capabilities.

-All building blocks and 3rd party services are mocked in this monorepo.
+Most building blocks and 3rd party services are mocked in this monorepo.

 Testing around RSC and RSA is still poorly supported.
 We use Playwright for e2e testing and Jest for unit testing.
 At the moment there isn't a solid integration testing library for async React components